fooltowise/NeroNotes/Nero's Notes/Dental Implants industry.md

+# Dental Implants Industry
 Nobel Biocare and Straumann are Swiss leaders in the field of dental implant technology.
 Like [[Geberit's business model|Geberit]], their business model is based on the [[Agency Business Model]].

 Constant innovation and customer (in this case, the dentist) education has driven strong growth and high margins.
 Nobel Biocare has grown revenues at 17% per annum since 1995, and its latest operating profit margin was 24% (this was written in 2004).
-Dentists who adop its implant technique, which replaces the traditional crown and bridge solution, earn higher revenues.
+Dentists who adopt its implant technique, which replaces the traditional crown and bridge solution, earn higher revenues.
 Customer end up with better teeth, and shareholders are smiling...